 Why Do Dogs Lick Their Paws?
+7 Common Reasons

 A boo-boo is especially likely to be the culprit if the licking starts out of nowhere.
 Take a good look at each nail, in between your dog’s toes and pads, and the top of his feet.
 Depending on what’s wrong, you may be able to take care of it yourself with a good canine first aid kit.
 If you have any doubt, though, check in with your vet.

 A food allergy

-It may not be intuitive, but food allergies are known to cause itchy paws in dogs.
-While it’s unclear exactly why the paws specifically seem to be affected, this is among the first things vets look to in cases of a dog licking paws.
-“In those cases, you should talk with your veterinarian about which type of food might be best for your dog,” advises Dr. Lobos.
+What foods cause dogs to lick their paws?
+The answer isn’t the same for every dog and every situation.
+“In these cases, you should talk with your veterinarian about which type of food might be best for your dog,” advises Dr. Lobos.
 “Some pet parents find that a complete and balanced diet that is made with fewer ingredients or a single source of animal protein can help.”
 Here are the foods vets buy for their own dogs.

-Dermatitis in dogs can be triggered by an allergic reaction to something in their environment.
-Lawn chemicals, rock salt or other de-icing products, or weeds and plants are the usual suspects.
-If you notice your dog licking his paws only during one season or weather pattern, dermatitis may be the cause.
+For a dog, biting paws may be a sign that substances like lawn chemicals, rock salt, or other de-icing products, or weeds and plants, are bothering him.
 “Dogs can be affected by pollens, grasses, and molds just like we are,” notes Dr. Lobos.
-Cleaning your dog’s feet after every walk with wipes made for that purpose may help, and “regular bathing with an appropriate dog shampoo can also be very, very helpful,” adds Dr. Richter.
+The dog-chewing-paws remedy may be as simple as cleaning his feet after every walk with wipes made for that purpose.
+“Regular bathing with an appropriate dog shampoo can also be very, very helpful,” adds Dr. Richter.